lauzis/google-analytics-events-wordpres-plugin/README.md

 1.0.8 Write help/about how to check what code is in page, maybe write test script, that tries to figure out

 1.0.9 Posibility switch off/on tracking from frontend?

+1.0.10 Possibility to change log path, that it would be the uploads dir.

 == Known issues (that are worth mention)==